orbisgis/h2gis/docs/dev/ST_ShortestPath.md

 {% highlight mysql %}
 -- We have just enough information to consider an unweighted -- undirected graph.
 Notice there are four shortest paths from -- vertex 1 to vertex 4.
+You may have a different numbering when you -- execute this request.
 SELECT * FROM ST_ShortestPath('INPUT_EDGES',
         'undirected', 1, 4);
 -- |EDGE_ID |PATH_ID |PATH_EDGE_ID | SOURCE | DESTINATION | WEIGHT |